Mattia46/cv/README.md

 ## Skills

-I am able to built and end to end application, using different technologies and adhering to the SOLID principles.
+I am able to build and end to end application, using different technologies and adhering to the SOLID principles.

 #### Initiative